SS/HG Exchange BINGO Prize

 The entry fee for the BINGO is to commit to providing a prize for one of the winners.

-Of course, no one was suggesting that the students be exposed to something so radical without the Professors being conversant in the matter themselves, so for one academic year the Professors are mandated to learn something about Muggles.
+Of course, no one was suggesting that the students be exposed to something so radical without the Professors being conversant in the matter themselves, so for one academic year the Professors were mandated to learn something about Muggles.
 The new Quidditch instructor, a Muggle-born wizard offers to oversee a sports club.
 Hermione, the only other Muggle-born on the staff, offers to run a Book Club.

 The Book she proposes to use to introduce Muggle literature to wizards is ‘Lord of the Rings.’